 - Couchsurfing – This website allows you to stay on people’s couches or spare rooms for free.
 It’s a great way to save money while meeting locals who can tell you the ins and outs of their city.
 The site also lists events you can attend to meet people (even if you’re not staying with someone).

 - Booking.com – The best all around booking site that constantly provides the cheapest and lowest rates.
 They have a no money down policy, great interface, and the widest selection of budget accommodation.
 In all my tests, they’ve always had the cheapest rates out of all the booking websites.

 - Intrepid Travel – If you want to do a group tour around South America, go with Intrepid Travel.
 They offer good small group tours that use local operators and leave a small environmental footprint.
 If you go on a tour with anyone, go with them.
-And, as a reader of this site, you’ll get exclusive discounts when you click the link!
+And, as a reader of this site, you’ll get a discount when you click the link!

 - Rome 2 Rio – This website allows you to see how to get from point A to point B the best and cheapest way possible.
 It will give you all the bus, train, plane, or boat routes that can get you there as well as how much they cost.